Collaborative learning: Workplace

 The popularity of collaborative learning in the workplace has increased over the last decade.
 With the emergence of many new collaborative tools, as well as the cost benefit of being able to reinforce learning in workers and in trainees during collaborative training, many work environments are now looking toward methods that involve collaborating with older employees and giving trainees more of a hands-on approach.
 Most companies are transitioning from traditional training programs that include instructor-led training sessions or online guided tutorials.
 Collaborative learning is extremely helpful because it uses past experiences from prior employees to help new trainees get over different challenges.

 There are many facets to collaboration in the workplace.
-It is critical to helping worker's share information with each other and creating strategic planning documents that require multiple inputs.
+It is critical to helping workers share information with each other and creating strategic planning documents that require multiple inputs.
 It also allows for forms of vertical integration to find effective ways to synchronize business operations with vendors without being forced to acquire additional businesses.

 Many businesses still work on the traditional instructor and trainee model and as they transition from one model to another there are many issues that still need to be debugged in the conversation process: